 Others fill the holes created by carpenter bees with dusting balls soaked in insecticide.
 While some have reported that a new coat of stain deters carpenter bees, others testify that this is only a short-term solution and the bees eventually come back to drill once again.
 If you decide to apply a new coat of stain, make sure to use one that is specifically intended for application on log homes and/or wood siding.

 1- 7″ to 8″ piece of 4″x4″ wood

 1 eye hook

-Using a 1/2″ drill bit, drill a hole up through the bottom (the flat end) until you reach the middle of the block.
+- Using a 1/2″ drill bit, drill a hole up through the bottom (the flat end) until you reach the center of the block.

 Proactive Homeowners Enjoy Insect-Free Living

+Don’t let carpenter bees and ants ruin the object of your affection.
 It is possible to live in an insect-free home if you follow the advice set forth above.
-The key is to take the initiative, scan your home for insects from time to time and implement highly effective solutions.
+The key is to take the initiative, scan your home for insects from time to time to implement these highly effective solutions, as needed.
 Be proactive and it won’t be long until you can live in peace without those annoying ants, bees, and other bugs.